wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/durable-subscriber.md

 - **Proxy Service**: The `PublishProxy` service clones incoming requests and sends them to two different sequences: `DurableSubscriber` and `NonDurableSubscriber`.

-- **DurableSubscriber Sequence**: Forwards the cloned message to the `DurableSubscriberEndpoint`.
+- **DurableSubscriber Sequence**: Forward the cloned message to the `DurableSubscriberEndpoint`.
 If an error occurs, the `sub1_fails` sequence stores the message in the `pending_subscriptions` message store.

-- **NonDurableSubscriber Sequence**: Forwards the cloned message to the `NonDurableSubscriberEndpoint`.
+- **NonDurableSubscriber Sequence**: Forward the cloned message to the `NonDurableSubscriberEndpoint`.
 If an error occurs, the `sub2_fails` sequence simply drops the message.

 - **DurableSubscriber Fail Sequence**: Stores failed messages in the `pending_subscriptions` message store for later processing.